-So you’ve launched an app for an interactive puzzle game named ‘Puzzler’.
+So you’ve launched an app for an interactive puzzle game named ‘PuzzlR’.
 The app is starting to really gain traction and there are talks of expanding the platform.
-At this time, you realise you should protect your intellectual property.
+At this time, you realise you should get some protection for your product.
 You’ve decided to apply for a trademark to protect your iconic name, but also the unique ‘PZ’ logo your users have grown to instantly recognise.
 But what happens if this name or logo is already registered?
 The Australian Trademark Search Tool allows you to find out.

-Deciding to register a trademark means that you’ll not only have legal protection for your trademark, but it also signifies that value that you think it has.
+Deciding to register a trademark means that you’ll not only have legal protection for your trademark, but it also signifies the value that you think it has.
 Doing this will give you exclusive rights to use your brand and legal options if someone else tries to use it.
-However, before registering it, you will need to undertake an online search to make sure something the same or similar hasn’t already been trademarked.
+However, before registering your trademark, you will need to undertake an online search to make sure something the same or similar hasn’t already been registered.

 What is the Australian Trademark Search?